gloryofrobots/childtalk/README.md

 childtalk
 ==========

-Simple Smalltalk dialect written on Java for self-educational reasons.
+Simple Smalltalk dialect written in Java for self-educational reasons.

 Project is not developing now.